regal/regal/docs/overview/events.md

 ];
 ```

-This is just a small sample of what is added when you track your events with `on`.
+This is just a small sample of what is gained when you track your events with `on`.
 It is highly recommended that you build your events this way.

 ## Partially Applied Events